When trying to settle a Personal Guarantee there are a number of factors that influence the ease and speed at which a deal is reached.

 All of these factors will greatly affect their attitude to negotiation and eventual settlement.

 Other market and regulatory factors can effect the organisation chasing a personal guarantee debt.
 The pre-2008 banking misdemeanours continue to exert an effect on personal guarantee claims emerging from that time.
-EFG loan rules, termination fees applying to Asset Lease and Invoice Finance agreements and security documentation backing guarantees all influence the outcome of negotiations.
+EFG loan rules, termination fees applying to Asset based and Invoice Finance agreements and security documentation backing guarantees all influence the outcome of negotiations.